michmech/michmech.github.io/falsehoods-about-languages/index.md

     The key-shaped emoticon 🔑 only means ‘key’ as an in ‘of key importance’ to those who speak English.
 For nearly everyone else it just means ‘key’ as the thing you lock doors with.

-    Send me your favourite pun icons and emoji wordplays that don't translate!
+    Send me your favourite pun icons and emoji wordplays that don’t translate!

 </details>